majuss/easybox904/README.md

 3. Start a tftp-server on your computer:
 	Linux: [tftp setup](https://www.cyberciti.biz/faq/install-configure-tftp-server-ubuntu-debian-howto/)
 	Mac: [tftp setup](https://rick.cogley.info/post/run-a-tftp-server-on-mac-osx/)
-4. Set the IP of your computer to: 192.168.2.100 and copy the downloaded firmware image to the transfer directory of your tftp-server
+4. Disable your network manager with `sudo stop network-manager` so it will not set the IP automatically.
+Set the IP of your computer to: 192.168.2.100 with `sudo ifconfig eth0 192.168.2.100 netmask 255.255.255.0` and copy the downloaded firmware image to the transfer directory of your tftp-server
 5. Plug in the power of the Easybox and connect it via a yellow port with a LAN cable with your computer which is running the tftp server
 6. Hold the reset-button of the Easybox and turn it on, release it after 5 seconds.
 A red rescue screen should appear and the Box should automatically download the image.
 The screen will prompt you to restart the Box.
 Turn it off and connect the USB-stick.
 7. Turn on the Box and change the admin password.
 Pull out the USB-stick and turn off the Box.